 There will be seven homework assignments in this course.
 Homework assignments will include choosing a research topic, finding relevant scientific articles, creating tables and figures, answering questions about research designs or ethics, and preparing questionnaires and experimental materials.
+Each homework assignment is worth approximately 3.5% of your course grade.
 Homework assignments are due at the start of class.
 Late homework assignments will be penalized by 50% regardless of when they are submitted, and because homework assignments build on each other, no homework assignments will be accepted more than 1 week late.
 Some of these homework assignments will be collaborative and will involve working with a small group of your classmates, and some of the homework assignments will be completed independently.
 Specific instructions and expectations will be provided for each assignment.